Severance pay for employees on permanent contracts

 Calculation of seniority

-Seniority is calculated until the effective date of termination of the employment contract, i.e. the end of the notice period.
+Seniority is calculated until the effective termination date of the employment contract, i.e. the end of the notice period.

 In the event of an incomplete year, the allowance shall be calculated proportionally the number of full months.